dsloyer/ez-kubeadm/README.md

 ## Create Local Multi-node Kubernetes Clusters In One Simple Command

 This project has a simple aim: make is easy to create multi-node Kubernetes clusters, in a local environment, with a single command.
-Also, to supports several clusters, and easy switching between them.
+Also, to support several clusters, and easy switching between them.

 Why use this project?
 Because the steps are clear and simple, removing, as far as